exercism/v3-beta/README.md

 Please check the two lists below for what is in/out of scope at this stage.

+We also provide a Changelog at the bottom of this file so that you can easily see which new things that have been added since you last checked.

 ### Pages/flows ready for testing

 - **Page: Tracks list:** https://exercism.lol/tracks